1985 NBA Finals

 With the help of Kareem Abdul-Jabbar and Magic Johnson, the Los Angeles Lakers achieved their first NBA Finals victory over the Boston Celtics in nine meetings, four to two games.

-It was the last time the NBA World Championship Series branding would be in use as the NBA Finals branding would replace it for 1986.

-The video documentary Return to Glory recaps the 1985 NBA Playoff action.
+The Lakers recovered after losing in a rout in game 1, dubbed as the "Memorial Day Massacre".
+The series was the last time the NBA World Championship Series branding would be in use as the NBA Finals branding would replace it for 1986.
+The video documentary Return to Glory recaps the 1985 NBA playoffs action.

 Background

 Los Angeles Lakers

 After losing to the Celtics in the previous year's finals, the Lakers entered the 1984–85 NBA season with a mission.
 Once again using the effective Showtime offense, they ran away with the Western Conference-leading 62 wins.
 The team as a whole underwent a slight evolution, as James Worthy supplanted Jamaal Wilkes as the starting small forward, while Byron Scott began to earn more minutes as the backup to both Magic Johnson and Michael Cooper.

 In the playoffs, the Lakers eliminated the Phoenix Suns, Portland Trail Blazers and Denver Nuggets, going 11–2 in the three playoff rounds.